Thanksgiving Meals Come From Different States

 Since Wisconsin grows more cranberries than the other states, there is a great chance your red berries were grown in Wisconsin.

 Every Thanksgiving dinner includes some vegetables.
-Usually, a green bean casserole is a favorite.
+A green bean casserole is a favorite for a lot of people.
 If green beans appear on your table, they probably came from Wisconsin.
 That states tops all other states for the production of green beans even though they are produced in California and New York as well as some other states.

 There are so many collard greens produced in South Carolina that in 2011, they were named as the official state vegetable.
 The state ranks second in the nation in collard green production.
 People living in the southern states might have grown their own for their Thanksgiving dinner.